Lutron Guide To Dimming Low-Voltage Lighting

-This Guide to Dimming Low-Voltage Lighting answers typical questions encountered by Lutron´s Technical Assistance and Applications personnel concerning low-voltage dimming applications.
-Lutron manufactures low-voltage dimmers for low-voltage fixtures using magnetic transformers.
-These dimmers are available in the following product families: Nova T*, Vareo, Nova, Luméa 2, Maestro, Diva, Skylark, Ariadni, and Glyder.
-In response to the need to control electronic (solid-state) transformer-supplied low-voltage lighting, Lutron developed special Sol-Lo (solid-state low-voltage) dimming circuitry after an extensive engineering research and development program.
-Sol-Lo technology has been built into a series of dimmers specifically for electronic low-voltage (ELV) transformer loads.
+This guide answers typical questions encountered by Lutron Technical Assistance and Applications personnel concerning low-voltage dimming applications.
+Lutron manufactures low-voltage dimmers for low-voltage fixtures that use magnetic transformers.
+To control electronic (solid-state) transformer-supplied low-voltage lighting, Lutron developed special dimming circuitry after an extensive engineering research and development program.
+This technology has been built into a series of dimmers specifically for electronic low-voltage (ELV) transformer loads.
 Lutron offers dimmers for both load types in a variety of product families.

 Facts About Low-Voltage Lighting